 It is not a play, or a television programme, or a film.
 It is sui generis, the optimum expression of its subject, and that is the key to its greatness.

 If you watch the featurette on the DVD of Caught on a Train, you will see a lot of Stephen Poliakoff being interviewed.
 You will not see Peter Duffell.
 He is not even mentioned.
-Nor is Tony Pierce-Roberts and John Else, the photographers whose images of poetic drabness so effectively establish the mood; nor Mike Westbrook, without whose deft score it is hard to imagine Caught on a Train at all (the score has never been released separately on CD, to the best of my knowledge).
+Nor are Tony Pierce-Roberts and John Else, the photographers whose images of poetic drabness so effectively establish the mood; nor Mike Westbrook, without whose deft score it is hard to imagine Caught on a Train at all (the score has never been released separately on CD, to the best of my knowledge).